timescale/docs/use-timescale/vpc.md

 </Procedure>

-And that is it, your Timescale Service is now securely communicating securely with your AWS account inside a VPC.
+And that is it, your Timescale Service is now securely communicating with your AWS account inside a VPC.

 ## Migrate a Timescale Service between VPCs